mohammadkad/DRL/ACTOR-CRITIC.md

-# Why Actor-Critic Methods?
-(Bias vs. Variance Trade-off)

-## Overview

-In Deep Reinforcement Learning, there are two primary approaches:
+This is an excellent question because it gets at the core trade-off in deep reinforcement learning.
+You already understand the two primary approaches:

 - **Value-based (e.g., DQN):** Learn a value function \( Q(s,a) \) or \( V(s) \), then derive a policy implicitly (e.g., \( \epsilon \)-greedy). **Low variance, high bias** (when using function approximation).
 - **Policy-based (e.g., REINFORCE):** Directly learn a policy \( \pi(a|s) \) by gradient ascent on expected return. **High variance, low bias** (in principle).

-**Actor-critic methods** emerge as a way to **balance bias and variance**, getting the best of both worlds.
+Actor-critic methods emerge as a way to **balance bias and variance**, getting the best of both worlds.

 ---